HhMorgan/Why-Not-A-Video-Audio-Text-Chat-Website/README.md

 ## The Existing Front End Pages

-home : The main page of the site login : The login page session : The video/audio call and chat page profile : The user profile page template : The front end seed elements that are available for use
+home : The main page of the site<br>
+login : The login page<br>
+session : The video/audio call and chat page<br>
+profile : The user profile page<br>
+template : The front end seed elements that are available for use<br>